Nigerian air force passenger plane crash kills seven people

 The plane, a Beechcraft King Air 350i, was on its way to the city of Minna, 110 kilometres (68 miles) northwest of the capital, air force spokesman Ibikunle Daramole said in a statement.

 The aircraft “crashed while returning to the Abuja Airport after reporting engine failure”, said Daramole.
 “First responders are at the scene.
-Sadly, all 7 personnel on board died in the crash.”
+Sadly, all seven personnel on board died in the crash.”

 The chief of the air force has ordered an investigation into the accident, Daramole said.